All Episodes

 And look what he loves hanging around with monarchs.

-He really envies the Queen.
+He really envies the queen.

-He hopes to be that somebody's got to learn how to do a toast.
+He's got to learn how to do a toast.

 You've seen that?